 Make Private Mortgage Insurance a Thing of the Past

-For loans made after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of the purchase price � but not at the point the loan reaches 22 percent equity.
+For loans closed since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls below 78 percent of the purchase price � but not when the borrower earns 22 percent equity.
 (Certain "higher risk" mortgage loans are excluded.)
-However, you can actually cancel PMI yourself (for mortgage loans made past July 1999) at the point your equity reaches 20 percent, regardless of the original price of purchase.
+However, if your equity reaches 20% (no matter what the original purchase price was), you have the legal right to cancel your PMI (for a loan that after July 1999).

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.